On the tightness of the maximum of branching Brownian motion in random environment: Definition of the model and the main result

 \begin{assumption} We only consider BBMREs whose asymptotic speed satisfies

 \end{assumption}

-Essentially, this condition allows the introduction of a \emph{tilted} probability measure, in the \emph{ballistic phase}, under which a Brownian particle $(X_t)_{t\ge0}$ moves \emph{on average} with speed $v_0$ up to time $t$, cf.~Section~\ref{sec:tilted_measure}.
-We refer also to \cite[Section 4.4]{DS2021} for a detailed discussion on the condition \eqref{eqn:VEL}, as well as for examples of potentials $\xi$ which do and do not satisfy \eqref{eqn:VEL}.
+Essentially, this condition allows for the introduction of a \emph{tilted} probability measure in the \emph{ballistic phase}, under which a Brownian particle $(X_t)_{t\ge0}$ moves \emph{on average} with speed $v_0$ up to time $t$, cf.~Section~\ref{sec:tilted_measure}.
+By the same argument as in \cite[Lemma~A.4]{CD2020} one can show that \eqref{eqn:VEL} is satisfied by a rich class of environments.
+We refer also to \cite[Section 4.4]{DS2022} for a more in-depth discussion on the condition \eqref{eqn:VEL} and in particular to \cite[Proposition~4.10]{DS2022} where environments are constructed which satisfy Assumption~\ref{ass:environment}, but for which \eqref{eqn:VEL} fails.
+Due to the length of the construction we do not replicate it here.

 Finally, we also define for $\varepsilon \in (0,1)$ the quenched quantiles for the distribution of $M(t)$ where the process is started at the origin,